 One of the benefits of Weston is that there is very little traffic.
 The average commute to work is 16.50 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-In Weston, a lot of people use the bus to get to work every day though Weston is a relatively small town.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Weston has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

 The per capita income in Weston in 2022 was $40,713, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
 This equates to an annual income of $162,852 for a family of four.